 Metformin Compared with Other Antidiabetic Medications

-Compared to insulin and sulfonylureas (Glyburide, Amaryl, Glucotrol, Diabinese), metformin shows a lower incidence of weight gain and fewer instances of critically lowered blood sugar (which may otherwise lead to health complications) [R].
+Compared to insulin and sulfonylureas (glyburide, glimepiride, glipizide, chlorpropamide), metformin shows a lower incidence of weight gain and fewer instances of critically lowered blood sugar (which can lead to health complications) .

-Rosiglitazone (Avandia) is more effective than both metformin and sulfonylurea in the delay of type 2 diabetes onset but has more adverse side effects than metformin (including weight gain, increased “bad” cholesterol levels, swelling in certain areas of the body, and decreased red blood cells) [R].
+Rosiglitazone (Avandia) is more effective than both metformin and sulfonylurea in the delay of type 2 diabetes onset but has more adverse side effects than metformin (including weight gain, increased “bad” cholesterol levels, swelling in certain areas of the body, and decreased red blood cells) .

-- A review of 347 human studies indicated that metformin did not pose a higher risk for lactic acidosis than did other diabetes treatments or placebo.
-However, this study did not take into account patients especially at risk for the condition [R].
+A review of 347 human studies indicated that metformin did not pose a higher risk of lactic acidosis in comparison to other treatments for diabetes or placebo.
+However, this study did not take into account patients at a specially high risk of the condition .

-Diabetic patients taking either metformin or sulfonylureas have a similar risk of developing cancer [R].
+Diabetic patients taking either metformin or sulfonylureas have a similar risk of developing cancer .

-Sulfonylureas can increase the risk of Parkinson’s disease for patients with type 2 diabetes.
-This effect is often neutralized by the addition of metformin to treatment [R].
+Sulfonylureas can increase the risk of Parkinson’s disease in patients with type 2 diabetes.
+This effect is often neutralized by the addition of metformin to the treatment .